 He continued the season in incredible form taking the most coveted prize of them all – the Aintree Grand National.
 On the Jimmy Mangan-trained Monty’s Pass he romped home for the win.
 In recognition of his amazing year, Geraghty was voted as ‘Sports Personality Of The Year’ later that season for his wonderful victories.
 Plus, it was the first time that this prize had been won by anyone in the racing industry.

 On 2nd November 2009 he rode his 1000th winner under National Hunt Rules in UK and Ireland.
 It was on the Nicky Henderson trained Duc De Regniere won at Kempton.

-Fresh off the back of another remarkable Cheltenham Festival, where he won yet another five times for trainer Nicky Henderson, on Sprinter Sacre in the 2012 Arkle Challenge Trophy, Simonsig in the 2012 Neptune Investment Management Novices’ Hurdle, Bobs Worth in the 2012 RSA Chase, Finians Rainbow in the 2012 Queen Mother Champion Chase and Riverside Theatre in the Ryanair Chase.
+In 2012, he then had another remarkable Cheltenham Festival, where he won another five times for trainer Nicky Henderson.
+He was on Sprinter Sacre in the Arkle, Simonsig in the Novices’ Hurdle, Bobs Worth in the RSA Chase, Finians Rainbow in the Queen Mother Champion Chase and Riverside Theatre in the Ryanair Chase.